meteor/meteor/v3-docs/v3-migration-docs/index.md

 meteor reset #resets local DB and project to a fresh state
 ```

-## What this guide will cover
+## What this guide will cover?

-This guide will try to cover the topics needed to migrate your application to Meteor v3.
-We will cover the following topics:
+This guide covers the necessary topics for migrating your application from Meteor 2.x to Meteor 3.0, including:

 - [Frequently Asked Questions](./frequently-asked-questions/index.md), answers to common questions.
 - [Breaking Changes](./breaking-changes/index.md), an overview of the changes that will affect your application.